bem/bem-core/common.docs/reference/reference.en.md

 The figure represents the case of processing an element which has a pair (opening and closing) of tags and attached content.
 Processing of short (closed in the start tag) elements is similar to the represented in the figure above.
 The only difference is the absence of the closing tag and recursion.
-The context auxiliary function `this._.isShortTag` depending on the element's (tag) name decides if the current element should be processed as the short one.
+The context auxiliary function `this.isShortTag` depending on the element's (tag) name decides if the current element should be processed as the short one.

 Template's definition in the mode `default` (sub-predicate `def()`) is needed if you need to override the generation process of the output HTML-element, for example, to add DOCTYPE to the tag HTML: